Tasarinan/Ufoco/docs/development/backlog.md

 # UFOCO

+> Ver 0.1

+---

+- `Ongoing` As a user I want a agenda view for today, that I can see what I have to do today

+  - [ ] Agenda View shows all events
+  - [ ] Agenda View shows a Timetline for Today
+  - [ ] Agenda View shows current day on the menubar
+  - [ ] Agenda view shows next/previous/current day
+  - [ ] Agenda-View should always updated when it's shown

+* `Ongoing` As a user I want to be able to search for a event and display search result in the agenda view, that I can find task that I entered a while ago.

+  - [x] Filterbox
+  - [x] uses all important information: body, Parent node, date, etc.

+* `DONE` As a task planner I want to add due markers to a task, that I know when I have to finish them;

+* [x] Due Mark is recognised by the markdown theme and based on org-modes
+* [x] DEADLINE: <2013-08-24 Sa 11:00>
+* ~~[ ] Entry field allows to set date~~ this is just to ugly right now

+## DONE Search- and Entry-Box can both be open at the same time.

+- `Ongoing` As a user I want a focus view for today, that I can see today status

+  - [ ] focus View shows current running event status
+  - [`Done`] focus view shows today (month,year,weekday)
+  - [ ] focus view show simple statistic about today

+- `Ongoing` As a user I want to work as undisturb state when I work at focus
+  - [ ] focus view should force us working at undisturb state

-## Use story
+## Ver 0.2

+## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.

+acceptance criteria:

+- [x] look at Atom and Scratch, when users have no file open (welcome screen)
+- [x] go away from comical style

       1.As a user I want to quickly tell foco my intent but expect foco understand my hinding meaning

 - acceptance criteria:

   - []
   - ~~[ ] `right`/`left`/`space`/`shift`+`space` cycle through states~~
   - []] Shortcuts are added to `shortcuts.md`

-2.As a user I want to quickly get daily candidate tasks for next 8 hours

-3.As a user I want to get reminder for next task

-4.As a user I want to quickly make a note

-5.As a user I want to make me focus one task without disturb

-6.As a user I want to search all my intents before

     7.As a user I want to have status charts to review what I finished last

     8.As a User I want add/edit/delete the details of a intent what I wrote before.

 ## TODO As a User I want to syncronize my tasks via dropbox and similar services, that I can add tasks from every computer I have access to.